MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 1. Create a class named **ResultsService** inside the **Services** folder, and inherit the class from the **lResultsService** interface.
 2. Create the **AddVote** and the **GetVoteResult** method by the interface decleration.
 3. Create a dictionary that contains the vote counts per game.
-4. Implement the **AddVote** method that increase the counts of the dictionary of a game selection that is received as parameter.
+4. Implement the **AddVote** method that increase the counts in the dictionary of a selected game, that is received as parameter to the **AddVote** method.
 5. Implement the **GetVoteResult** method that duplicates the dictionary data to a SortedDictionary.